KDE/digikam-doc/main_window/image_view.rst

     If you group files automatically based on filename, the smaller file size from the group is preferred as the leading item.
 The idea is that when previewing, faster loading of the image will allow for a quicker preview.

-    If you group files manually from the icon-view, the selected item used to show the context menu used to group the files will be used as the leading item.
+    If you group files manually from the icon-view, the selected item used to show the context menu that was used to group the files will be used as the leading item.

 The **Show/Hide Grouped Images** menu items control whether only the reference icon of the group (the first of the group according to the sorting order at the moment of grouping) is displayed, or all of the images are displayed.
 These two functions can also be accessed by the little grouping indicator (folder symbol with number) on the reference icon.

 .. note::

-    In Icon-View, you can turn on/off the frame over grouped item thumbnails with an option from :ref:`Setup/Miscs/Appearance <appearance_settings>` settings.
+    In Icon-View, you can turn on/off the frame over grouped item thumbnails with an option from :ref:`Settings/Miscellaneous/Appearance <appearance_settings>`.

-While the mouse pointer is hovering over a grouped item, a box will pop up stating **n grouped items.
-Group is closed/open.** where *n* indicates the number of items in the group which are invisible if the group is closed.
+While the mouse pointer is hovering over a grouped item, a box will pop up stating **# grouped items.
+Group is closed/open.** where *#* indicates the number of items in the group which are invisible if the group is closed.
 Clicking on the indicator toggles between **open** and **closed**.

 Groups are indicated in the **Table Mode** of the Image Area using the standard approach for other lists and tables: a little triangle in front of the reference item.
 Clicking on this triangle will collapse or expand the grouped items.